coen-hyde/mangomodel-search/README.md

 *  $until - Similar to from but in reverse.
 Using the created_at example again.
 If a until is specified instead of from, it will return all results upto and including the value provided in the until option.

+*  $count - Count will return the total number results this query would return.
+Ignores $limit and $sort options

 Examples
 --------